sjgaughran/amnh-museumomics/README.md

 Now, you will need to tell RStudio where R lives.
 Open RStudio, go to Tools > Global Options and change the R version by navigating to where you saved R. Unless you have a reason against it, you should use the 64 bit version of R (64 and 32 bit R are both downloaded).

+There are several R packages we will be using for this workshop.
+To install them, open R studio and click on the “Packages” tab in the lower right hand pane.

+Click the “Install” button (all the way to the left in the “Packages” tab) and a window should pop up.
+It should automatically show that we are installing from the CRAN repository.
+Type “adegenet” and then click “Install.”

+Once that is installed, do this again but type “vcfR” into the pop-up window.

+The third package is not on the CRAN repository, so it requires a different type of installation.
+In your R console (top left pane), type the following:

+`if (!require("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")

+BiocManager::install("LEA")`

+Then click “Run” in the top right of your console (or type command + enter).

+Alternatively, you can install the first two packages by typing the following into your R console:

+`install.packages("adegenet")
+install.packages(“vcfR”)`

 If you run into trouble, no worries!
 We will have time to sort it out at the beginning of the workshop.

 ### Optional: getting started with anaconda and the command line ###